telerik/kendo-ui-core/docs/aspnet-mvc/helpers/chart/overview.md

 **Razor**

-        @(Html.Kendo().Chart(Model) // The chart will be bound to the Model which is the InternetUsers list .Name("internetUsersChart") // The name of the chart is mandatory.
+        @(Html.Kendo().Chart(Model) //The Chart will be bound to the Model which is the InternetUsers list .Name("internetUsersChart") //The name of the Chart is mandatory.
 It specifies the "id" attribute of the widget.
               .Title("Internet Users")
               .Series(series => {
-                  series.Bar(model => model.Value) // Create a bar chart series bound to the "Value" property .Name("United States");
+                  series.Bar(model => model.Value) //Create a Bar Chart series bound to the "Value" property.
+                        .Name("United States");
               })
               .CategoryAxis(axis => axis